Choosing Your Username

 Checking Availability

-How to Check
+How to check:

-Method 2: Search Explore page for username
+• Search the Explore page

-• @marcus → @marcus_productivity
+• Add your expertise: @marcus → @marcus_productivity

-• @carlos → @carlosrodriguez
+• Use your full name: @carlos → @carlosrodriguez

-• @coach → @executive_coach
+• Add a descriptive word: @coach → @executive_coach

-• @sarah_2024
+• Add random numbers: @marcus123, @sarah_2024

 What to Avoid